sakshamsinghania/ScholarScan/README.md

 ### `GET /api/progress/stream/<task_id>`

-Streams task progress as Server-Sent Events.
+Streams task progress as Server-Sent Events. **Requires JWT.** Only the task owner can access the stream.

 ### `GET /api/task/<task_id>/result`

-Returns the final result when complete, `202` while processing, or `404` if the task does not exist.
+Returns the final result when complete, `202` while processing, or `404` if the task does not exist. **Requires JWT.** Owner-gated.

 ### `GET /api/results`